Missions to Modern Marvels

 A Structure for Mathematics

-Missions to Modern Marvels allows you to use your own math, use the well-known Singapore Primary Math Series, or use Principles of Mathematics.
-For your convenience, daily schedules for Level 6A/6B of Singapore Math and both Principles of Mathematics levels are provided in the Missions to Modern Marvels guide.
+Missions to Modern Marvels offers a choice of Principles of Mathematics, Mastering Essential Math Skills, Understanding Pre-Algebra, or Understanding Geometry.
+Or, you can use your own math.
+For your convenience, daily schedules for both Principles of Mathematics levels are provided in the Missions to Modern Marvels guide.
+Schedules for Mastering Essential Math Skills are included with purchase.

 Principles of Mathematics Series